Meta Policy Switching for Secure UAV Deconfliction in Adversarial Airspace: Results and Discussions

 \subsection{Results against PGD Adversarial Attack}

 We further examine navigation performance under adversarial attacks, specifically considering a Projected Gradient Descent (PGD) attack with $N_{\textup{steps}} = 50$.
-In practical scenarios, such attacks require knowledge of the policy network governing the navigation of the UAV.
-This policy can be inferred using generalized adversarial imitation learning \cite{ho2016generative} by exploiting unencrypted ADS-B data exchanges, which contain position and velocity information for both the UAV and dynamic obstacles.
-Using the extracted policy, an adversary can craft stealthy perturbations of a given magnitude $\epsilon$.
+The practicality of the attacks are described in Appendix \ref{test-time_threat}.
 The resulting test rewards, depicted in Figure \ref{figure10_testing_rewards}, correspond to the initial randomized conditions between episodes.

-The antifragile algorithm that uses the DTS sampler demonstrates superior performance, achieving higher testing rewards compared to the baseline algorithms.
+The meta-policy switching algorithm demonstrates superior performance, achieving higher testing rewards compared to the baseline algorithms.
 Furthermore, the variance in rewards is lower for the DTS-based approach, indicating increased stability.
 Safety performance is assessed by analyzing both the total number of conflicts and the proportion of conflict-free trajectories in the testing environment in Figures \ref{figure11_testing_conflicts} and \ref{figure12_zero_conflicts}.
 The DTS algorithm significantly outperforms the robust and vanilla standard RL models in minimizing conflicts.
 However, while DTS marginally surpasses adversarial learning methods in overall performance, the latter exhibits a lower variance in conflict occurrences.
 Despite this, Figure \ref{figure10_testing_rewards} reveals that adversarial learning achieves lower overall rewards than the DTS-based method.
 This suggests that while adversarial learning improves collision safety, it does so at the expense of efficient path planning, thereby increasing vulnerability to alternative forms of attack.